-It’s not a secret that distribution is a pain point for a lot of food suppliers.
+It’s no secret that distribution is a pain point for a lot of food suppliers.
 Shipping is very expensive.
-To make it a little easier on you, here are some ways to save on shipping costs to get your products to your customers:
+To make it a little easier on you, here are some ways to save on shipping costs to get your products to your customers.

 This is a popular but essential topic.
 A minimum order value is the lowest dollar value that you will ship to your customers.
 Using our calculator, you can determine how to guarantee a minimum profit per order.
 This calculator breaks down the cost on the road, margins and break even point, target profit, and average deliveries per hour to determine your business’ unique MOV.
 After determining your MOV, implement it!
 Only offer delivery to customers who meet that bracket, otherwise you will be taking a loss.

 You’ve thought about your packaging and the minimum order for delivery – however, you must also determining the limits to where you are delivering.
 A MOV ensures profit for delivery, but it does not consider the shipping area.
 Your shipping area must be feasible with your resources while also considering the needs of your customers.
 To determine the best shipping area for your business, compile a list of where your customers are located and choose the most frequent.

 Tip: If you are just starting out with delivery, start small.
 Service in your own area first.
 Build up a customer base and, then consider expanding to different cities.
 You want to make sure you are running a profitable business before running the risk of shipping to a larger area.

 4. Work with more than one carrier